sighupio/fury-kubernetes-opa/katalog/gatekeeper/README.md

 Before uninstalling Gatekeeper, be sure to clean up old `Constraints`, `ConstraintTemplates`, and the `Config` resource in the `gatekeeper-system` namespace.
 This will make sure all finalizers are removed by Gatekeeper.
-Otherwise the finalizers will need to be removed manually.
+Otherwise, the finalizers will need to be removed manually.

 ### Before Uninstall, Clean Up Old Constraints

-Currently the uninstall mechanism only removes the Gatekeeper system, it does not remove any `ConstraintTemplate`, `Constraint`, and `Config` resources that have been created by the user, nor does it remove their accompanying `CRDs`.
+Currently, the uninstall mechanism only removes the Gatekeeper system, it does not remove any `ConstraintTemplate`, `Constraint`, and `Config` resources that have been created by the user, nor does it remove their accompanying `CRDs`.